Gujarat trip | Day 1

 (Mumbai to Dakor)

-During the Gujarat trip, we will be covering many places from Mumbai till Kutch, Gujarat.
+During our Gujarat trip, we will be covering many places from Mumbai till Kutch, Gujarat.
 We started our journey from Mumbai at 7:00 am.
 It’s New Year’s Day.
 (Hindu) So we planned to stop at Dahanu Mahalaxmi Temple first.
 We reached there within one and a half hours.
 As expected due to New Year’s day a very long queue was waiting for us.
 We finished our Darshan in another one and a half hours.
 Then we planned to have breakfast there.
 We had some hot Vada Pav & Misal Pav along with Cold Sugarcane Juice.

 Then we had a halt at Dada Bhagwan Trimandir on Kamrej Chowkdi, Surat.
 We planned to have some prasadam there ( Rs.40/- each, food is ok ).
 After having lunch we visit the nice temple of Krishna, Shiva & Parshwanat.
 And again continued with our journey.